 Castelaz and Director of Education Christi Whitworth.
 This was the fourteenth year that the program was hosted at PARI.
 Click PAST PROGRAMS to see pictures from previous TIP programs.

-The public is invited to a special presentation Friday, July 10, 2015 at the Pisgah Astronomical Research Institute (PARI) concerning the remote sensing LF/RF Lightning Detector located on PARI's Campus.
-Our speaker, Jackson McCormick is with the Georgia Tech University, Department of Electrical & Computer Engineering.
+The public is invited to Evening at PARI Friday, August 14, 2015, 7-9 PM, at the Pisgah Astronomical Research Institute (PARI).
+The images and discoveries from the New Horizons Mission to Pluto will be shared.
+Future phases for the exploration of the Kuiper Belt will also be described.
 Weather permitting, outdoor observations will occur at the PARI Nature Center, using the PARI public viewing telescopes.
 Click PAST PROGRAM PHOTOS to see pictures from past Evening at PARI events.
 Click REGISTRATION to attend the July or future Evening at PARI events.